Kellyanne Conway Says Adam Schiff Should Resign Over His Past Collusion Remarks

 Conway also accused “journalists pretending to be lawyers” and “T.V. lawyers,” of abandoning all standards and professional ethics when they persistently pursued the collusion story without any evidence for the past 22 months.
 She pointed out the time and money that was wasted on the investigation would have been better spent on real news that affected real people.

-Barr summarized the key findings of Mueller’s investigation in a letter, which he delivered to lawmakers on Sunday.
-Barr’s letter said the investigation did not find that Trump or anyone is his campaign conspired with Russia during the 2016 presidential campaign, a story that has Trump has claimed was a “witch hunt” from the very beginning.
+Barr summarized the key findings of Mueller’s investigation in a letter, one available via house.gov, which he delivered to lawmakers on Sunday.
+Barr’s letter said the investigation did not find evidence that Trump — or his associates — conspired with Russia during the 2016 presidential campaign.
+Trump had derided the Mueller investigation as a “witch hunt” on numerous occasions.

-Regarding the matter of obstruction of justice, Mueller did not issue a recommendation either for or against prosecution.
-While the report did not conclude that Trump committed a crime, it did not exonerate him, according to CNBC.
+Regarding the matter of obstruction of justice, Mueller did not issue a recommendation either for, or against, prosecution.
+While the report did not conclude that Trump committed a crime, it did not exonerate him either, according to CNBC.
 House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer said in a statement that because the report did not exonerate the president, the full report should be made public without delay.